pengjoshua/repairshop-express-django-mysql/README.md

 # repairshop-express-django-mysql
 Web application that calculates the length of service for cars in a repair shop.
-Backends made with Node/Express and with Python/Django.
+Separate servers made with Node/Express and Python/Django.

 ## Setup MySQL database
 - install MySQL